An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Analysis of the List Decoders

 \section{Analysis of the List Decoders}

-An important property of list decoding is that, if the correct codeword is on the list at the end of decoding, then the error probability is upper bounded by that of the ML decoder.
+An important property of list decoding is that, if the correct codeword is on the list at the end of decoding, then the error probability is upper bounded by that of ML decod\ed{ing}.
 We study how large the list should be at each stage so that the correct codeword is likely to be on the list.